Coarse-median preserving automorphisms: Introduction.

 Along with Proposition~\ref{cmp prop intro}, the previous corollary implies the following version of Nielsen realisation for automorphisms of right-angled Artin and Coxeter groups.

-\begin{corintro}[Nielsen realisation for RA$\ast$Gs] Consider one of the following two settings: \begin{enumerate} \item a centreless right-angled Artin group $G=\A_{\G}$ and a finite subgroup $F\leq\out\A_{\G}$ contained in the projection to outer automorphisms of the untwisted subgroup $U(\A_{\G})\leq\aut\A_{\G}$; \item a centreless right-angled Coxeter group $G=\W_{\G}$ and any finite subgroup $F\leq\out\W_{\G}$. \end{enumerate} Then $F$ is realised as a group of isometries of a compact special cube (orbi-)complex $Q$ with $G=\pi_1Q$. \end{corintro}
+\begin{corintro}[Nielsen realisation for RA$\ast$Gs] Consider one of the following two settings: \begin{enumerate} \item a centreless right-angled Artin group $G=\A_{\G}$ and a finite subgroup $F\leq\out\A_{\G}$ contained in the projection to outer automorphisms of the untwisted subgroup $U(\A_{\G})\leq\aut\A_{\G}$; \item a centreless right-angled Coxeter group $G=\W_{\G}$ and any finite subgroup $F\leq\out\W_{\G}$. \end{enumerate} Then $F$ can be realised as a group of automorphisms of a compact, non-positively curved, cube (orbi-)complex $Q$ with $G=\pi_1Q$. \end{corintro}

 Part~(2) is new, while part~(1) is originally due to Hensel and Kielak \cite{Hensel-Kielak}.
 When $F\leq U_0(\A_{\G})$, they constructed $Q$ quite explicitly via a glueing construction, ensuring that $\dim Q=\dim\X_{\G}$.
 By comparison, our approach does not offer much control on dimension (except $\dim Q\leq \#F\cdot\dim\X_{\G}$), but it provides a much more elementary proof of the existence of some $Q$.